More Tur\'an-Type Theorems for Triangles in Convex Point Sets: Results Based on Dot Puzzles

 \subsection{Linear Upper Bounds}

 \begin{thm}\thmlabel{taco-nested-crossing} $\ex'(n,\{\taco,\nested,\crossing\}) \in O(n)$. \end{thm}

 \begin{proof} \centerline{ } Taking the union of the rules for $\taco$, $\nested$, and $\crossing$, we obtain the rule which ensures that during subsequent rounds we can not take a point from any column or row used in a previous round.
-The rules for $\nested$ and $\taco$ ensure that the set of points taken in each $Q_i$ is increasing.
+The rules for $\taco$ ensure that the set of points taken in each $Q_i$ includes at most one point in each row (or column).
 Therefore each new point played can be charged to a unique row, so the total number of points played is at most $n$. \end{proof}

 \begin{thm}\thmlabel{nested-crossing-ears} $\ex'(n,\{\nested,\crossing,\ears\})\in O(n)$. \end{thm}